 From the 30th June 2006, the Housing Act 2004 places a duty on local authorities in Wales to licence houses in multiple occupation (HMOs).

-In Rhondda Cynon Taf there are two types of HMO that are required to be licensed.
+In Rhondda Cynon Taff there are two types of HMO Licensing:

 Mandatory licensing of houses in multiple occupation is a scheme that applies across the UK.
 The scheme only applies to houses in multiple occupation that meet the following criteria: